Select your language

 To ensure sustainability, we are also introducing a microfinance system.
 Well construction, agriculture, drinking water and training – this is how long-term change is achieved through our own efforts.

-Get exciting insights into our projects in Africa - approx. 4 times a year.
-No adverts, just real stories, challenges and successes.
+Get fascinating insights into our aid projects in Africa – 2–3 times a year.
+You can unsubscribe at any time.

 Donations Account